Evin Demirhan Yavuz

 Evin Demirhan Yavuz (born 2 July 1995) is a Turkish freestyle wrestler competing in the 50 kg division.
 She is a member of Ankara Aski Spor Club.
 She won the gold medal at the 2022 European Wrestling Championships.

-Personal life
+Early life

-Demirhan was born into a crowded family in poverty in Siirt, southeastern Turkey on 2 July 1995.
+Demirhan was born into a crowded Kurdish family in poverty in Siirt, southeastern Turkey on 2 July 1995.
 During her secondary education at Şehit Zafer Kılıç Sports High School in her hometown, she benefited from a scholarship of the Turkish Wrestling Foundation as one of the twenty successful students and talented wrestlers.
 She supported her family of 13 financially by wrestling.

 In the 89-minute documentary movie titled Siirt'in Sırrı, English : "Know My Name", Demirhan plays the leading role as a 16-year-old girl which features her life and struggle to financially support her family and to build a future for herself.
 The movie was awarded the "Best National Documentary Film Prize" at the 49th International Antalya Film Festival ("Golden Orange Award") and the "Special Jury Prize for Documentary Film" at the 19th International Adana Film Festival ("Golden Boll Award") both in 2012.

-On 8 September 2021, Demirhan married fellow wrestler Haydar Yavuz in a ceremony held first in Siirt and later in Kahramanmaraş.

-In 2023, the Multipurpose Sports Hall in Siirt was named after her with the approval of the Ministry of Youth and Sports.